 • The principles of UPR can be applied in teaching, nurturing healthy interpersonal relationships and promoting positive growth, especially for students with special educational needs.

 As the famous psychologist Carl Rogers once said, "The curious paradox is that when I accept myself just as I am, then I can change."
-This quote encapsulates the essence of UPR, reminding us of the transformative power of acceptance and the role it plays in personal development.
+This quote encapsulates the essence of UPR, reminding us of the significant power of acceptance and the role it plays in personal development.

 Who Created Unconditional Positive Regard Theory?

-Carl Rogers developed the theory of Unconditional Positive Regard as a core component of his person-centered approach to therapy in the 1950s.
+Carl Rogers developed the theory of Unconditional Positive Regard as a core component of his person-centred approach to therapy in the 1950s.
 Rogers believed that accepting clients without conditions or judgment was essentialfor creating a therapeutic environment where genuine healing and personal growth could occur.
 As a humanistic psychologist, Rogers challenged the dominant behavioural and psychoanalytic approaches of his time by emphasising the inherent worth and potential of every individual.

-Rogers' groundbreaking work emerged from his belief that humans possess an innate tendency towards self-actualisation and positive growth, provided they experience the right conditions.
+Rogers' influential work emerged from his belief that humans possess an innate tendency towards self-actualisation and positive growth, provided they experience the right conditions.
 He identified three core conditions necessary for therapeutic change: empathy, congruence (genuineness), and unconditional positive regard.
 Of these, UPR was considered fundamental because it creates the psychological safety needed for clients to explore their authentic selves without fear of rejection or judgment.

 The development of Rogers' theory was influenced by his early experiences working with children and families, where he observed that clients seemed to flourish when treated with respect and acceptance rather than directive interpretation or behavioural modification.
 His approach transformed therapy by shifting focus from the therapist as expert to the client as the authority on their own experience.